Skip to content

 Dr. Jonathan Lazar

-Recovering from a herniated disc is about more than just quieting the pain; it’s about addressing the root cause to find lasting relief.
-Think of your recovery as a puzzle, where each piece plays a vital role.
-Walking is one of those essential pieces.
+Finding lasting relief from a bulging disc means looking beyond the pain to tackle the root cause.
+Walking is a powerful tool for recovery.
 It improves circulation, strengthens your core, and keeps your spine mobile.
-But many people ask, is walking good for a herniated disc if my body is out of alignment?
-That’s a brilliant question.
-While walking is beneficial, its effects are magnified when your spine is properly aligned, allowing your body to move efficiently and heal correctly.
-This article will not only cover how to walk for relief but also explain how professional care can create the right foundation for your recovery, making every step you take more effective.
+But you might be wondering, is walking actually good for a bulging disc in my lower back if I feel out of alignment?
+That's a great question.
+While walking is a huge help, it's far more effective when your spine is properly aligned.
+This helps your body move and heal correctly.
+We'll show you how to walk for relief and explain how professional care can build the right foundation for your recovery, making every step count.

 Request an Appointment